Nutrition Sciences

 Admission to the Master of Science Program in Nutrition Sciences

 The Nutrition Sciences graduate program recommends fall-term entry.
 Interested students must first obtain admission to the UAB Graduate School.
-Graduate School admission standards include:
+Admission standards include:

 Additional requirement for the Clinical Track/Dietetic Internship Option only: